Code-Institute-Submissions/Jonasitoelprogramador-Milestone1/README.md

 ###Content

 The HTML that creates the form on the "About Us" page was obtained from the WC3 schools website: (https://www.w3schools.com/html/html_forms.asp)
+The text for the "What is Tapenade?" section on the index page can be found on this wikipedia page: "(https://en.wikipedia.org/wiki/Tapenade)"

 ###Media